 Rash of violence in Baton Rouge: Local law enforcement investigating five shootings in four days

-BATON ROUGE - Officers with the Baton Rouge Police Department are investigating after one person was injured in an overnight shooting.

-Around 3:50 a.m. police responded to the 3000 block of Calumet Street regarding an apparent shooting victim.
+BATON ROUGE - City officials are holding an emergency meeting Tuesday to discuss a recent rash of shootings.

+Mayor-President Sharon Weston Broome and Police Chief Murphy Paul announced Monday that community members were invited to meet at the Goodwood Library between 6 and 8 p.m. on Tuesday to discuss ways to curtail the violence.

+The latest shooting was reported around 3:50 a.m Monday, when police responded to a reported shooting victim on Calumet Street.
 Authorities believe the shooting took place in the 3600 block of Plank Road.
 The 31-year-old male victim was taken to a local hospital with injuries that are considered to be life-threatening.

 Monday's shooting is the fifth reported in Baton Rouge in four days.
 The first shooting was reported Friday on Jasper Ave.
 The Advocate reported that two people were whisked from the scene.